di-sukharev/AI-TDD/README.md

 ## Usage

-You can call ai-tdd directly :
+You can call AI-TDD like this:

 ```sh
 ai-tdd <test suite filepath...>
 ```

-You can also call it via `ait` or `tdd` shortcut:
+You can also call it via `ait` or `tdd` shortcuts:

 ```sh
 ait <test suite filepath...>